Martin Werber, Chair, Fuchsberg Jerusalem Center

 With a BFA degree, Elyse recently returned to Jerusalem after spending over 20 years in Netanya, working for a book publishing company.
 As the wife of a rabbi, she has vast experience in community work and organizations, serving Jewish communities in the USA, South America and Israel.
 Her office and computer skills contribute to the administration of the Fuchsberg Center.
 She also administers Project Oded and the Monday Evening Forum.

-David Keren, Director of Youth Programs in Israel
+David Keren, Vice President of Youth Programs & Strategic Partnerships

 Yossi Garr, Director of Nativ